razorware/jargon/README.md

 }
 ```

-Jargon is more flexibility than JSON.
+Jargon is more flexible than JSON.
 For instance, in the example of above, there are only a couple of elements encapsulated with '"'.
 Also, there is no root symbol
 required as in JSON.
 A JSON document must start with `{` and close with `}`.
 Jargon does not require anything.
 As a matter of fact, one could write the following:

 ```